python/cpython/Doc/c-api/init.rst

 same process and perhaps even in the same thread.

-Before sub-interpreters, there is a main interpreter which is the first one created by the CPython runtime during startup when the ``python`` command is run.
+Before sub-interpreters, there is a main interpreter which is the first one created by the CPython runtime on startup when the ``python`` command is run.
 The :c:func:`PyInterpreterState_Main` funtion returns a pointer to this main interpreter's state.